makabaka1880/learn-tt/src/chap2.typ

         (0, $lambda u : alpha. lambda v : beta. x (lambda z : gamma. v) u : alpha -> beta -> gamma$, "10 T-Abst"),
     )))
 ]

+// MARK: Q. 2.15
+// The original problem only requires a proof of case 1 and case 2,
+// but for completeness I put the entire proof anyways.
+#problem(source: "2.15")[
+    Prove the thinning lemma via induction.
+]

+#solution[
+    #lemma[
+        *Thinning Lemma*.
+Given two contexts $Gamma' subset.eq Gamma$,
+        $ Gamma' tack M : sigma => Gamma tack M : sigma $
+    ]
+    The antecedent is a judgement.
+Therefore, we can do structural induction over the inference rules that construct the judgement.
+By the nature of the inference rules, we can deduce the premise from the conclusion via structural decomposition and apply the inductive hypothesis to its immediate premise.

+    #proof(prompt: "Case 1 : T-Var")[
+        Therefore the derivation must be of form
+        #align(center, prooftree(rule(
+            name: "T-Var",
+            $M : sigma in Gamma'$,
+            $Gamma' tack M : sigma$,
+        )))
+        Because this rule is invertable therefore $M : sigma in Gamma '$.
+By the definition of subcontextes, $M : sigma in Gamma$.
+It follows from the $"T-Var"$ rule that $Gamma tack M : sigma$.
+    ]
+    #proof(prompt: "Case 2 : T-App")[
+        Therefore the derivation must be of form
+        #align(center, prooftree(rule(
+            name: "T-App",
+            $Gamma' tack A : tau -> sigma$,
+            $Gamma' tack B : tau$,
+            $Gamma' tack A B : sigma$,
+        )))
+        Where $M = A B$.
+By the principle of induction the thinning lemma holds for the terms $A$ and $B$.
+By plugging in $Gamma tack A : tau -> sigma, B : tau$, the $"T-App"$ rule proves $Gamma tack M : sigma$.
+    ]
+    #proof(prompt: "Case 3 : T-Abst")[
+        Therefore $M$ is a function type.
+We denote
+        $M$ as a abstraction term $lambda x : alpha.
+N : alpha -> beta$ where $x in.not "FR" N$.
+Therefore, type derivation for $M$ must be of form
+        #align(center, prooftree(rule(
+            name: "T-Abst",
+            $Gamma', x : alpha tack N : beta$,
+            $Gamma' tack lambda x : alpha.
+N : alpha -> beta$, )))
+        By the principle of induction, the thinning lemma already holds for $N : beta$.
+Because $Gamma', x : alpha subset.eq Gamma, x : alpha$, the thinning lemma proves $Gamma, x : alpha tack N : beta$.
+By the $"T-Abst"$ rule, $Gamma tack lambda x : alpha.
+N : alpha -> beta$.
+    ]
+]